Is Entrepreneurship Right For You?

 Your business name should reflect the type of product or service you offer while being easy to pronounce and remember.
 It should also be unique to avoid confusion with competitors which could lead to legal issues down the road.

 You can use the Enhanced Business Name Search through Service Ontario to determine if a business name has already been registered in Ontario.
-You can also search the Newly Upgraded Automated Name Search (NUANS) database, a Canada-wide corporate business name and trademark registry.
+You can also search the Ontario Business Registry that contains basic information on businesses and not-for-profit corporations.
 This can help to conduct preliminary searches, but once you have shortlisted your favorite names, consider consulting a legal professional to ensure that the name you have selected is not in use by someone else.

 How Do I Register My Business?